Frog-and-Fly/javascript/README.md

 To start the game, the user must firstly click on the screen.

 This project required three functions, the setup function, the draw function and the logic function.
-The variables are “let” at the top, outside of all of the functions.
+The variables are declared at the top, outside of all of the functions.
 The setup function defines all of the variables, the draw function creates the graphics and the logic function controls how the player interacts with the computer, how the paddle moves and how the ball bounces off of the paddle.

 ### Design
 To interact with the program, the player has to use the left and right arrow keys, on the keyboard, in order to move the paddle that appears on the screen therefore there are not any buttons which are visible on the screen.